 Thus, upon choosing a bridal shower gift, keep in mind that everyone may look at it and see what you purchased.
 For instance, if you want to give the bride a personal gift that you only want her to see or that holds value for the two of you, then it might not be best to present it to the bride at the bridal shower.
 Giving her the gift before the wedding or as a wedding present may be the best option if you want to keep the gift private.

 Because opening the gifts is sometimes part of the bridal shower experience, you want to make sure that you can easily transport or have your gift scheduled to arrive at the place of the bridal shower by the day of the shower.
 Contrarily, the wedding gifts will likely only be seen by the bride and groom.
 It usually does not matter as much if you have the wedding gift with you at the wedding, as these items can be shipped or gifted to the bride and groom slightly before and slightly after the wedding.

 A wedding gift and a bridal shower gift also differ in who they are meant for.
 For a wedding gift, the gift should suit both people in the relationship, for you are buying the gift for them as a couple.
 However, if you are close with the bride and want to give her a specific gift, the bridal shower may be the time to give her a gift that is personalized and specific for her.
 Thus, it can be helpful to focus on the couple as a unit when selecting the wedding gift, however for the bridal shower, you can concentrate a bit more on the bride specifically and what she may want and need.

 Gifts are an important part of both a bridal shower and a wedding.
 Knowing how to choose the right present for each occasion will allow you to relax and concentrate on what these events are truly about: the couple and their love.
-Hopefully, the differences enumerated above can aid in making the wedding and bridal shower experiences ones of pleasure instead of anxiety and worry!
+Hopefully, the differences enumerated above can aid in making the wedding and bridal shower experiences ones of pleasure and excitement instead of anxiety and worry!